teklitgereziher/DesignPatternsInJava/DesignPatterns-2025/README.md

   assembled.
 - includes classes that define the constituent parts, including interfaces for assembling the parts into the final result.

+Example 1
+A typical online job site maintains employer-, candidate- and jobs-related data.
+Let us build an application using the Builder pattern that displays the necessary user interface to allow a user to search for different employers and candidates in the database.

+- Employer Search
+    - Name
+    - City
+    - Membership Renewal Date
+- Candidate Search
+    - Name
+    - Experience (minimum number of years)
+    - Skill Set

+The required user interface (UI) for each of these searches requires a different combination of UI controls.
+In terms of implementation, the required set of UI controls can be placed in a JPanel container.
+The Builder pattern can be used in this case with different builder objects constructing the JPanel object with the necessary UI controls and initializing them appropriately.

 ## Structural Patterns